Increase Borrowing Capacity Perth 2026 | 8 Proven Tips

 If you have savings earmarked for a house deposit, consider whether using some of those savings to eliminate a car loan or personal loan first would increase your borrowing capacity by more than the deposit reduction costs you.
 In many cases, eliminating a debt increases your maximum loan by significantly more than the repayment amount suggests.

-How Strawberry Finance Assesses Your Real Affordability Position
+How Strawberry Finance Increases Your Borrowing Capacity Using Real Lender Policy

 Frequently Asked Questions